ishtufinquant/backtesting/README.md

-# Simple Moving Average (SMA) Backtesting Module
+# SMA Strategy Backtesting with Python | Quantitative Trading Module

-This Python script performs backtesting on a single-stock trading strategy using Simple Moving Averages (SMA).
+This project provides a clean and modular backtesting engine for Simple Moving Average (SMA) crossover strategies using Python, Pandas, and yFinance.
+It simulates trades, tracks performance, and visualizes buy/sell points — ideal for traders, analysts, and quant developers.

 ---